oschwengers/bakta/README.md

 - VFDB: <https://doi.org/10.1093/nar/gky1080>

 ## FAQ

+* __AMRFinder fails__
+If AMRFinder constantly crashes even on fresh setups, then AMRFinder needs to setup its own internal database.
+This is required only once: `amrfinder -U`.

 * __Nice, but I'm mising XYZ...__
 Bakta is quite new and we're keen to constantly improve it and further expand its feature set.
 In case there's anything missing, please do not hesitate to open an issue and ask for it!